Natryxx/fearless.squirrel/README.md

 - [x] : As a player, I want to have a ground when I start the game
 - [x] : As a player, I want to see ennemy
 - [x] : As a player, I want to destroy ennemy when I shot them
-- [x] : As a ennemy, I want to move on one axe
+- [] : As a ennemy, I want to move on one axe // working with keyboard
-- [ ] : As a player, I want to decrease my life when I am touch by an ennemy
+- [ ] : As a player, I want to decrease my life when I am touch by an ennemy // begin but not fully working
 - [ ] : As a player, I want to decrease my life when I fall